bobbyiliev/introduction-to-bash-scripting/ebook/en/content/023-bash-redirection.md

 	...
 EOF
 ```
 Note here that `EOF` represents the delimiter (end of file) of the heredoc.
-In fact, we use any alphanumeric word in it's place to signify the start and end of the file.
+In fact, we can use any alphanumeric word in it's place to signify the start and the end of the file.
 For instance, this is a valid heredoc:
 ```
 cat << randomword1
 	This script will print these lines on the terminal.
-	Note that cat only accepts a filename as it's argument.
-Using this heredoc, we can create a temporary file with these lines as it's content and pass that file as the argument to cat. randomword1
+	Note that cat can read from standard input.
+Using this heredoc, we can create a temporary file with these lines as it's content and pipe that into cat. randomword1
 ```